 How to wash your hands properly

 - Remove all rings and wet your hands with warm running water.

-- Apply soap and rub your hands together to make a lather.
+- Put on soap and rub your hands together to make a lather.

 - Continue to wash for at least 20 seconds.

-- Scrub between your fingers, under the nails, the back of hands, and your wrists.
+- Scrub between your fingers, under the nails, on the back of hands and on your wrists.

 - Wash your hands longer, as needed, to get rid of all dirt you can see on your hands.

 - Rinse your hands well under running water and use a clean towel or your sleeve to turn off the taps.